team-supercharge/ShimmerLayout/README.md

     </io.supercharge.shimmerlayout.ShimmerLayout>
 ```

-Last, but not least you have start it from your Java code
+Last, but not least you have to start it from your Java code
 ```java
 ShimmerLayout shimmerText = (ShimmerLayout) findViewById(R.id.shimmer_text);
 shimmerText.startShimmerAnimation();